open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

     If there are no listeners interested in this activity, the activity above will be null.
-This happens when the final application does not enable OpenTelemetry, or when OpenTelemetry samplers chose not to sample this activity..
+This happens when the final application does not enable OpenTelemetry (or other `ActivityListener`s), or when OpenTelemetry samplers chose not to sample this activity..
 Ensure that all subsequent calls using this activity is protected with a null check.